toitware/test-pkg/README.md

 # test-pkg
-Repository used for testing packages
+Repository used for testing packages.